theRealAph/ScopeLocals/README.md

 which more clearly shows that a `ScopeLocal` instance is a key, which is used to look up the current thread's incarnation of a scope local.

-In Java, the scope of a declaration -- the association of a name with an entity such as a variable -- is the region of the program within which the entity declared by the declaration can be referred to using a simple name.

-The scope of scope locals does not refer to the lexical scope of its name, but to the dynamic scope of the lifetime of a name binding.

-The goal of this JEP is to support dynamically scoped values, which may be referred to anywhere within the dynamic scope that binds a value to a scope local.
-We'll define a `ScopeLocal` class which does this as a library facility, like so:

 ```
 class Example {